08 Nov What are the Side effects of Laser Hair Removal?

 4) Eye injury

 These are just some of the risks of laser hair removal.
-Please book an appointment for cosmetic cosultation with our Board Certified Dermatology, Dr. Ife Rodney.
-She is an expert in lasers and cosmetic procedures in all skin types, and will work with you to formulate a customized plan for your needs.
+Please book an appointment for a consultation with our board-certified dermatologist and laser expert to learn more,

 Myths about laser hair removal